 General (AIs etc.)

 The agenda and Action Item (AI) list were presented by the Working Group Deputy Chairman.
 The AI list, updated with the AIs opened at this meeting, is attached to the minutes (Annex 1).
 AIs originated during the meeting start from AI_18_6.
 The attendance list and agenda are provided respectively in Annexes 2 and 3.

+There was particular discussion of AI_14_8, about using parallel convolutional encoders when (O)QPSK modulation is used.
+It was unclear to the working group whether this architecture is already standardized in the RFM Blue Book (401.0-B-28), recommendation 2.4.11 (2).
+The action item to prepare a concept paper for updating 130.1-G remains with NASA, and the working group will review that concept paper in light of this RFM recommendation.

 The working group agreed to postpone the 5-year reconfirmation reviews of 131.3-B-1 (CCSDS Space Link Protocols over ETSI DVB-S2 Standard) and 131.2-B-1 (Flexible Advanced Coding and Modulation Scheme for High Rate Telemetry Applications) until Spring, 2019, in view of the ongoing work to develop DVB-S2x and SCCC-X Orange Books.